 Authorized Consumption, is the total amount of water used by customers, based on data from customers' water meters.

-Leakage is the difference between Authorized Consumption and Total Water Produced.
-Leakage is due to several causes, such as leaks in pipes and valves in the water distribution system, storage overflow, and unauthorized or unmetered consumption.
+Distribution System Leakage is the difference between Authorized Consumption and Total Water Produced.
+Leakage may result from several causes including leaky pipes and valves, storage overflow, and unauthorized or unmetered consumption.